presidento23/Potential-Blog-Page/README.md

 I wanted to try out different libraies/Frameworks for html/css.
 I used materialize.js throughout this project.
 Simply wanted to test parallax images and see what can be done with them.
+All javascript inside of html is only there due to Github Pages Limits.
+No other reason